xcat2/confluent-docs/docs/remoteconfluent.md

 permalink: /documentation/remoteconfluent.html
 ---

+Note this method for xCAT usage is largely superseded by using a [collective]({{site.baseurl}}/documentation/collective.html) instead, and using nodeconsole rather than rcons.
+There remain scenarios however where remote access is expected.

 Confluent CLI access is normally local, after using SSH to access a management node.
 However, it also supports remote access, and this is a key functionality when used in conjunction with xCAT in a service node setup.